 INEE is all about its people -- and that means INEE is all about you!

-INEE sends out regular email communications to keep our members informed and up-to-date on the latest information and resources related to education in emergencies.
-Email content can be customized based on your interests and language (available in English, français, español, Português and اللغة).
+INEE sends out regular email communications to keep members informed and up-to-date on the latest information and resources related to education in emergencies.
+Email subscriptions can be customized based on your interests and language (available in English, français, español, Português and اللغة).

-INEE mailing lists are also a good way for your organization to broadcast its official content. end an email to email@example.com to find out more.
+INEE mailing lists are also a good way for your organization to broadcast its official content.
+Send an email to email@example.com to find out more.

 INEE is known for its world-class tools, and there is no better place to find them than in the INEE Toolkit, a database of practical, field-friendly tools created to guide humanitarian aid workers, government officials, and educationalists working in the field of education and emergencies.
 All downloads are FREE of charge, including the INEE Minimum Standards Handbook (available in over 20 languages).
 Hard copies are also available free of charge, until funds are exhausted, in a variety of languages, including English, Spanish, Arabic, French and Portuguese.
 To order hardcopies of INEE materials online, click here.
 For any questions, email firstname.lastname@example.org.